-On June 30, 2022 and December 31, 2021, we applied the Level 3 fair value hierarchy in determining the fair value of the InnovaQor Series B Preferred Stock, which is reflected on our condensed balance sheets as Investment, as more fully discussed in Notes 9 and 13.
+On September 30, 2022 and December 31, 2021, we applied the Level 3 fair value hierarchy in determining the fair value of the InnovaQor Series B-1 Preferred Stock, which is reflected on our condensed consolidated balance sheets as an investment, as more fully discussed in Notes 9 and 13.
+Also, on September 30, 2022 and December 31, 2021, we applied the Level 3 fair value hierarchy in determining the fair value of a derivative liability for an embedded conversion option of an outstanding convertible debenture, as more fully discussed in Note 9.